hex-plex/Style-Transfer/README.md

 ## Hyper-Parameters Analysis

 ### Style loss
-The Style weigth should be a moderate value like 7-12 if the style image is
+The Style weigth should be a moderate value like 7-12 if the style image is has the style in the same form as that in the